gstrankis/javademo-transactions/README.md

 - Postgres database
 - Docker for running database locally
 - Testcontainers for (almost) integration testing
-- MockMvc for testing of Web layer
+- Spring MockMvc for testing of Web layer
+- Spring RestClient for access of external resources

 ## Run locally